trstringer/trstringer.github.io/_drafts/python-build-tooling.md

 ## Output logging is critical

 This was a big lesson quickly learned.
-With all of these composed scripts running, it quickly turned into a wall of text like in the Matrix.
+With all of these composed scripts running, it quickly turned into a wall of Matrix-like text.
 When something failed (or succeeded), it was near impossible to figure out what exactly it was and what was happening.
-I figured out three things that changed this, and turned the experience from awful to delightful:
+I refactored my output logging and turned the experience from awful to delightful:

 1. Indentation - When a script called another script, all of the callee's output needs to be indented.
+The result is a very obvious tree of hierarchical invocations.
 1. Emojis - I'm usually a very critical user (and consumer) of emojis in the terminal.
 In this case, it makes it possible to quickly identify things without having to read the actual text.
 This, in turn, makes consuming a lot of logs very quick when trying to narrow in on something specific.
-1. Verbose logging - Always show 1) When a script starts, 2) when it finishes (and if it succeeds or fails), 3) when and what you shell out, and 4) when an actual is skipped.
+1. Verbose logging - Always show 1) When a script starts, 2) when it finishes (and if it succeeds or fails), 3) when and what you shell out, and 4) when an action is skipped.

 Here's an example output that shows all three of them: